ffund/ml-notebooks/notebooks/2-linear-regression-case-study.md

 evaluation scores collected at UT Austin) that student evaluation scores can partially be predicted by features unrelated to teaching, such as the physical attractiveness of the instructor.

-In this lab, we will use this data to try and predict the average instructor rating with a multiple linear regression.
+In this notebook, we will use this data to try and predict a course- and instructor-specific "baseline" score (excluding the effect of teaching quality), against which to measure instructor performance.

 :::